-Miami-Dade County's Mooring Buoy Program receives $10,000 donation from a local organization to help protect our local coral reefs
+Miami-Dade County's Mooring Buoy Program received a $7,000 donation from a local organization to help protect our coral reefs

-The Mooring Buoy Program was initiated in 2009 with grant support from the Florida Fish and Wildlife Conservation Commission (FWC) and the National Oceanic and Atmospheric Administration (NOAA).
-Initially, twenty-two of the planned 42 buoys were installed at five natural reef sites and one artificial reef site.
-Recently, with additional funding from FWC, and in partnership with the Florida Department of Environmental Protection’s Coral Reef Conservation Program (FDEP CRCP), an additional 20 mooring buoys have been installed at the five original natural reef sites and the two additional natural reef sites, locally known as Rainbow Reef and RJ’s Ledge.
+The Mooring Buoy Program was established in 2009 with grant support from the Florida Fish and Wildlife Conservation Commission (FWC) and the National Oceanic and Atmospheric Administration (NOAA).
+Initially, twenty-two of the 42 current buoys were installed at five natural reef sites and one artificial reef site.
+Shortly after that, with additional funding from FWC, and in partnership with the Florida Department of Environmental Protection’s Coral Reef Conservation Program (FDEP CRCP), an additional 20 mooring buoys were installed at the five original natural reef sites and two additional natural reef sites, locally known as Rainbow Reef and RJ’s Ledge.

 While local, state and federal agencies are working together to protect Florida’s coral reefs, residents and visitors alike can also help by implementing four simple tips: